 I think it’s a good idea to occasionally try out new game engines, especially if you’re venturing into a new area or new genre.
 In my case, I had been creating games exclusively for desktop for years with the same engine, and wanted to try something new.

-After some research, Corona stood out to me.
+After some research, Solar2D stood out to me.
 Why?

 - I had never made a mobile game before.
 This engine seemed to be focused almost exclusively on mobile games, which simplified a lot of issues I had beforehand.